 Newsletter: This committee coordinates the preparation and distribution of an Illinois Prairie Chapter newsletter at least quarterly.

-Grant Program: This committee coordinates the promotion of the program, review applicants, and make recommendations to the Board.
+Grant Program: This committee coordinates the promotion of the program, reviews applications, and makes funding recommendations to the Board.

 Dirt Crew Volunteers: These volunteers are a group of individuals willing to work on outdoor native plant projects as they arise.
 Notification of an upcoming volunteer opportunity will be sent via e-mail.
 Those contacted will need to notify the Volunteer Coordinator of availability.
 Volunteers are welcome to bring friends and family to the project site to help out.
 These hours can be counted toward Master Naturalist and Master Gardener volunteer hours.